How to integrate Siri with Notion for free

 "Status": { # This indentation level specifies the name of the property (e.g. "Status")

-"select": { # This indentation level specifies the type of the property (e.g. Select property)
+"select": { # This indentation level specifies the type of the property (e.g. a Select property)

 "name": "High priority"